getodk/xforms-spec/_sections/120-entities.md

   - Forms MAY use a bound expression to conditionally create entities (e.g. `<bind nodeset="/data/meta/entity/@create" type="string" calculate="/data/age > 18"/>`)
 - MUST have a direct child `label` representing a human-readable label

+### Declaring that a form updates entities

+*Added in spec version 2023.1.0*

+Entity updates are declared in the `entity` element in the [`meta` block](./#metadata) of the form definition.
+For entity updates, the `entity` element:

+- MUST be a direct child of `meta` in the primary instance.
+- MUST have attribute `id` populated by a [RFC 4122 version 4 UUID](https://www.rfc-editor.org/rfc/rfc4122) representing an existing entity
+  - Consumers of submissions that update entities MUST fail if the `id` attribute does not contain a UUID or if `id` does not reference an existing entity
+- MUST have attribute `dataset` representing the target Dataset for entities updated by submissions of this form
+- MUST have a `update` attribute populated with a "1" or "true" if the entity should be updated
+  - Consumers of submissions that update entities MUST interpret "1" or "true" as indications to update an entity and any other value as indication not to update an entity
+- MUST have a `baseVersion` attribute that is populated with the version of the entity that the form had access to
+- MAY also have a bind to a `create` attribute as previously defined.
+In that case, the form designer is responsible for making sure that the id is correctly populated in each case and that the `update` and `create` conditions don't result in both being truthy at the same time.
+If both are truthy, the spec consumer processing submissions should do both and one of them will fail.
+- MAY have a direct child label representing a human-readable label

 ### Identifying entity properties

 The `entities:saveto` [`bind` attribute](./#bind-attributes) declares that the form field specified by the `nodeset` attribute on the bind should be saved as an Entity Property.
 The attribute's value is the Entity Property's name and and has the following restrictions: